Costa Iliadis

-Constantinos Iliadis (Κωνσταντίνος Ηλιάδης; born December 28, 2005) is a Canadian soccer player.
+Constantinos Iliadis (Κωνσταντίνος Ηλιάδης; born December 28, 2005) is a Canadian soccer player who plays for Sigma FC in the Ontario Premier League.

 Early life

 Iliadis began his youth career with the Serbian White Eagles and Sigma FC.
 He later joined Rush Canada SA (he also briefly played with their Michigan side on a temporary basis).
 In 2016, he moved to Greece and joined the Panathinaikos Academy.

+College career

+For 2026, he committed to attend Clemson University to play for the men's soccer team.

 Club career

 In 2021, at age 16, he joined Aris Voulas in the Greek fourth tier (East Attica Football Clubs Association regional division), winning the Epsana Cup in May 2022.
 In 2022, he joined the U19 team of Ilioupolis.

 In 2023, he began playing with CF Montréal U23 in Ligue1 Québec.
 He returned to the squad for the 2024 season.

 In September 2024, he signed with Toronto FC II in MLS Next Pro.
 He made his debut on September 22, in a substitute appearance against New York Red Bulls II.
 After the season, Toronto FC II exercised Iliadis' contract option for 2025.